ravina029/KidneyDisease_end_to_end/README.md

 	#with specific access

-	1. EC2 access : It is virtual machine
+	1. EC2 access : It is virtual machine,
+ 	Accessing an Amazon EC2 instance involves connecting to it remotely, typically using Secure Shell (SSH) for Linux instances or Remote Desktop Protocol (RDP) for Windows instances.

 	2. ECR: Elastic Container registry to save your docker image in aws